jorgegorka/svelte-router/README.md

 Routes can contain as many nested routes as needed.

-It can also contain as many layouts as needed and they will be nested.
+It can also contain as many layouts as needed.
+Layouts can be nested into other layouts.

 In the following example both the home root ('/' and 'login' will use the same layout).
 Admin, employees and employeesShow will use the admin layout.